Automated Driving System Testing and Evaluation

 Safe AI Framework for Trustworthy Edge Scenario Test (SAFE-TEST)

 It is well-known that scenario generation is essential for testing and evaluation of automated vehicles (AVs), but how to generate realistic and trustworthy scenarios efficiently remains an open question.
 To address this challenge, in the past few years, University of Michigan’s Center for Connected and Automated Transportation (CCAT) has developed a scenario generation toolbox that can accelerate the development and validation of automated vehicles.
 This toolbox, which has been implemented at the American Center for Mobility (ACM), includes the augmented reality (AR) testing platform and the naturalistic and adversarial driving environment (NADE).
 With AR, a real AV can be tested at a test track with interaction from virtual traffic flow.
 With NADE, the maneuvers of virtual background vehicles will be controlled intelligently, in that most of scenarios are generated from naturalistic driving data, and only at selected moments, adversarial scenarios are generated to challenge the AV under test.
 The theory behind NADE ensures both the unbiasedness and the efficiency of the testing scenario generation.
 With this toolbox, every testing mile at ACM can be converted into thousands of equivalent miles on public roads, which can significantly reduce the development costs and shorten the development cycle.
-In this work, we will introduce this advanced technology and demonstrate its effectiveness by testing a L4 experiment vehicle at ACM.
+In this work, we demonstrate its effectiveness by testing a L4 experiment vehicle at ACM.

 Intelligent Driving Intelligence Test for Autonomous Vehicles with Naturalistic and Adversarial Environment